All Articles

 How long does the COVID vaccine last?

-COVID vaccines provide strong protection against serious illness, but immunity fades over time.
+The vaccines provide strong protection against serious illness, but immunity fades over time.
 That’s why the NHS recommends booster doses — especially for disabled or clinically vulnerable people.
 You can check when you’re due a booster on the NHS vaccine advice page.

 Where can I get a COVID test kit now?

-Free tests aren’t as widely available as before, but you can buy COVID test kits at pharmacies, supermarkets, or online.
+Free tests aren’t as widely available as before, but you can buy test kits at pharmacies, supermarkets, or online.
 If you have certain medical conditions, or are being admitted to hospital, you may still qualify for free NHS tests.

 Support and Resources